andresovichh/AirBnB_clone/README.md

 ```

 ### :speech_balloon: Basic Commands :speech_balloon:
-The bacis commands to use the console are:
+The basic commands to use the console are:

 | Command | Description |
 | ------- | ----------- |